Martha Stewart loses bid to dismiss Macy's contract claim

-NEW YORK (Reuters) - Martha Stewart’s company lost a bid on Thursday to dismiss Macy’s Inc’s (M.N) claim that it violated their contract when it designed certain products for J.C.
-Penney Co Inc (JCP.N), even if the products do not carry the Martha Stewart brand.
+NEW YORK (Reuters) - Martha Stewart’s company lost a bid on Thursday to dismiss Macy’s Inc’s claim that it violated their contract when it designed certain products for J.C.
+Penney Co Inc, even if the products do not carry the Martha Stewart brand.

 New York State Supreme Court Justice Jeffrey Oing’s ruling may affect whether J.C.
 Penney can sell Martha Stewart-designed home goods in bedding, bath and cookware under a “JCP Everyday” label.